Some of the links on this site are affiliate links. Read our full disclaimer here.

 Most projects on the platform have a cash yield of 3% – 7% and an overall return of 8% – 12%.

-There is a standard 0.75% annual servicing fee that will apply to all deals on the platform.
-Additionally, some deals will include a closing fee (paid by the investor) or a broker's fee (paid by the farmer).
+A standard 0.75% annual servicing fee will apply to all deals on the platform.
+Additionally, some deals will include a closing fee (paid by the investor) or a broker's fee (produced by the farmer).

 Check out our full review of AcreTrader here.

-By participating in the harvest, investors are taking on more risk and have the potential for greater upside.
-For example, on one of the deals on the platform, the harvest produced 8.8% more crop than expected and the selling price was 6% higher than expected.
-Because they owned the farm itself, investors were able to participate in these gains.
+By participating in the harvest, investors take on more risk and have the potential for a more significant upside.
+For example, on one of the deals on the platform, the harvest produced 8.8% more crops than expected, and the selling price was 6% higher than expected.
+Because they owned the farm itself, investors could participate in these gains.

-Only accredited investors can invest with FarmFundr and minimum investments start at $10,000 per deal.
+Only accredited investors can invest with FarmFundr; minimum investments start at $10,000 per deal.

-One thing that you’ll need to look out for if you plan on investing on the platform are the fees.
-Each deal will have a different fee structure that may include an upfront fee, an ongoing management fee, an incentive fee, or FarmFundr taking a portion of the equity stake in the deal.
+You'll need to look out for the fees if you plan on investing on the platform.
+Each deal will have a different fee structure that may include an upfront cost, an ongoing management fee, an incentive fee, or FarmFundr taking a portion of the equity stake in the deal.

 Check out our FarmFundr review for more information.

-As the oldest crowdfunding site features, Farmland LP was founded back in 2009.
-The mission of the company is to move sustainable farming forward on a national scale by converting conventional commercial farmland into organic farmland.
+As the oldest crowdfunding site feature, Farmland LP was founded back in 2009.
+The company aims to move sustainable farming forward nationally by converting conventional commercial farmland into organic farmland.
 The company manages over 15,000 acres with over $200 million in assets.

-Through their investments, Farmland LP is able to create significant value adds through making improvements to the land.
-As a result of these improvements, Farmland LP can generate 4x as much profit-per-acre of conventional farmers.
+Farmland LP can create significant value-adds through their investments by improving the land.
+As a result of these improvements, Farmland LP can generate 4x as much profit per acre as conventional farmers.

 Part of this is due to the supply and demand imbalance in the market for organic foods.
-5% of all food consumption is organic, but less than 1% of farmland is organic.
-One of the reasons organic produce tends to be more expensive at the store is because there’s just not enough of it.
+Over 4% of all food consumption is organic, but less than 1% of farmland is organic.
+One of the reasons organic produce tends to be more expensive at the store is because there needs to be more of it.

-By capitalizing on this trend, Farmland LP has consistently been able to deliver results that have beat expectations year-over-year.
+By capitalizing on this trend, Farmland LP has consistently delivered results that have beat expectations year-over-year.

-Farmland LP only offers 2 investment options: a limited partnership, and a REIT.
-The limited partnership raised over $80 million and is currently not taking on any new investors.
-The REIT is taking on new investors and requires a hefty $50,000 minimum investment and is only open to accredited investors.
+Farmland LP only offers two investment options: a limited partnership and a REIT.
+The limited partnership raised over $80 million and needs to take on new investors.
+The REIT is taking on new investors, requires a hefty $50,000 minimum investment, and is only open to accredited investors.

 Here's our full review of Farmland LP.